-O’Reilly K, Pietari J, Boehm P. A forensic assessment of coal tar sealants as a source of polycyclic aromatic hydrocarbons in urban sediments.
-Environmental Forensics 2012; 13(2):185−196.
+O’Reilly KT, Pietari J, Boehm PD.
+A forensic assessment of coal tar sealants as a source of polycyclic aromatic hydrocarbons in urban sediments.
+Environmental Forensics 2012; 13(2):185-196.

-O’Reilly K, Thorsen W. Impact of crude oil weathering on the calculated effective solubility of aromatic compounds: Evaluation of soils from Ecuadorian oil fields.
-Soil and Sediment Contamination: An International Journal 2010; 19:391–404.
+O’Reilly K, Thorsen, W. Impact of crude oil weathering on the calculated effective solubility of aromatic compounds: Evaluation of soils from Ecuadorian oil fields.
+Soil Sediment Contamination- International Journal 2010; 19:391-404.

 O’Reilly K. Science, policy, and politics: The impact of the Information Quality Act on risk-based regulatory activity at the EPA.
 Buffalo Environmental Law Journal 2007; 14:249-288.

 Ruiz-Aguilar GM, O’Reilly K, Alvarez PJ.
 A comparison of benzene and toluene plume lengths for sites contaminated with regular vs. ethanol-amended gasoline.
-Ground Water Monitoring and Remediation 2003; 23:48–53.
+Groundwater Monitoring & Remediation 2003; 23:48-53.

 O’Reilly K, Moir M, Taylor C, Smith C, Hyman M. Hydrolysis of tert-butyl methyl ether (MTBE) in dilute aqueous acids.
 Environmental Science and Technology 2001; 35:3954-3961.